Bioplastics & Degradables

 2. Bio-based/Renewable and Biodegradable

 These are plastics that are made fully, or partly, from biomass*.
-These plastics are designed to be composted in an industrial composting facility and are biodegradable.
+Most of these plastics are designed to be composted in an industrial composting facility and are biodegradable.
+Some are also able to be composted in home compost systems.
+The type of compost system the plastic is suited to should always be clearly identified for consumers using international standards and approved labelling.

 Although these polymers (PLA, PBS PHA) belong to the 'polyester' family of polymers, and can be recycled, they cannot be recycled with conventional polyesters such as PET.
 In some cases they can have a negative effect on existing plastics recycling processes.
 They are based on building blocks which are susceptible to hydrolysis.